cybertraining-dsc/fa20-523-315/report/report.md

 #### 3.2.2 Body Gesture and Big Data

 As a piece of big data, body language requires data collected by studying human movements.
 Scientists found that when a person wants to convey a complete message, body language accounts for half.
 And because body language belongs to a person's actions subconsciously, it is rarely deceptive.
-All of your nonverbal behaviors—the gestures you make, your posture, your tone of voice, how much eye contact you make—send strong messages.[^6] This also explains why scientists want to collect data to let artificial intelligence understand human behavior.
+All of your nonverbal behaviors—the gestures you make, your posture, your tone of voice, how much eye contact you make—send strong messages.[^6] In many cases, these unconscious messages from our bodies allow the people who communicate with us to feel our intentions.
+Even when we stop talking, these messages will not stop.
+This also explains why scientists want to collect data to let artificial intelligence understand human behavior.

 ### 3.3 Face Gesture